Vicki Gunvalson And Kelly Dodd Feuding? ‘RHOC’ Star Sending Strong Vibes About Trust Issues

-Vicki Gunvalson is back for another season of The Real Housewives of Orange County and based on last season’s events, Vicki remained friends with Kelly Dodd.
-The two stood together against their other co-stars and many fans were excited about their friendship.
+Vicki Gunvalson is back for another season of The Real Housewives of Orange County, and based on last season’s events, Vicki remained friends with Kelly Dodd.
+The two stood together against their other co-stars, and many fans were excited about their friendship.
 However, it sounds like things aren’t as great these days based on some recent social media activity.
 While Vicki has been somewhat quiet on Twitter, Dodd has been sharing pictures of herself with women who are not on The Real Housewives of Orange County.
 She’s often referred to these ladies as her real friends.

-According to a new tweet, Vicki Gunvalson may not have many friends left on The Real Housewives of Orange County and if this new tweet is indeed correct, then it sounds like Vicki may have said or done something that has Kelly questioning their friendship.
+According to a new tweet, Vicki Gunvalson may not have many friends left on The Real Housewives of Orange County, and if this new tweet is indeed correct, then it sounds like Vicki may have said or done something that has Kelly questioning their friendship.
 Apparently, someone made a joke about Gunvalson on Twitter and someone with the name Kelly Dodd liked the tweet.

 “Kelly Dodd liked this tweet, guess the two aren’t good anymore,” one person wrote on Twitter, sharing a screenshot of a tweet about Vicki Gunvalson that was shared by another Twitter account.